QuickMythril/qortal/COMMITS.md

 - Files: src/main/resources/blockchain.json
 - What: Added a placeholder `groupInviteExpiryHeight` entry (set to 99999999) to the mainnet featureTriggers map.
 - Why: Ensures mainnet config recognizes the new invite-expiry trigger while keeping activation far in the future until a rollout height is chosen.

+## Wire testnet config
+- Files: testnet/testchain.json
+- What: Added `groupInviteExpiryHeight` with immediate activation (height 0) to the testnet featureTriggers map.
+- Why: Ensures testnet nodes recognize and activate invite-expiry logic right away for testing and validation.